KulaWorkshop/kula.quest/docs/formats/objects.md

 -   `02 00` - Unlocked
 -   Any other value defaults to locked.

-## Orientation
+## Direction

-There are many objects that allow you to control how they're orientated.
+There are many objects that allow you to control what direction they face.
 For example, enemies allow you to control what direction they start moving in when the level is played based on this value, and other objects as the player spawn allow you to specify what direction the player spawns in.

-Depending on the side of the block the object is placed on, you can specify what direction based on this table (**except** for [capture pods](#Capture-Pod-Orientation)):
+Depending on the side of the block the object is placed on, you can specify what direction based on this table (**except** for [capture pods](#capture-pod-direction)):

 **Note:** Any other value defaults to `1`.
-**Note:** The orientation for transporters specify what direction the player will face when exited out of that transporter.
+**Note:** The direction for transporters specify what direction the player will face when exited out of that transporter.

 **Positive X:**